nanolith/reading_list/README.md

 * ~~*A Captain's Duty: Somali Pirates, Navy SEALs, and Dangerous Days at Sea* by Richard Phillips and Stephan Talty~~
 * ~~*An Astronaut's Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything* by Chris Hadfield~~
 * ~~*Siddhartha* by Hermann Hesse~~
-* *The Ground Breaking: An American City and Its Search for Justice* by Scott Ellsworth
+* *The Ground Breaking: An American City and Its Search for Justice* by Scott Ellsworth (currently reading)
 * ~~*The Ottoman Empire* by Kenneth W. Harl and The Great Courses~~
 * *The World as Will and Representation, Vol 1* by Arthur Schopenhauer.
 * ~~*From Yao to Mao: 5000 Years of Chinese History* by Kenneth J. Hammond and The Great Courses~~